 If it’s an unknown identifier, the dependency is always considered unsatisfied.

-it must have a Dart SDK constraint whose minimum version is at least
+must have a Dart SDK constraint with a minimum version of at least 1.19.0.

-1.19.0 which ensures that older versions of pub won’t accidentally
+This constraint ensures that older versions of pub won’t

 A hosted package is one that can be downloaded from pub.dartlang.org (or another HTTP server that speaks the same API).
-Most of your dependencies will be of this form, as shown in the following example:
+Here’s an example of declaring a dependency on a hosted package:

 dependencies: transmogrify: ^1.4.0